Patralekha/Metrics-Dashboard/README.md

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

-1.Uptime: the percentage of time our service is available and working as expected 2.Traffic: number of requests per second to our service 3.Errors per second: number of requsts per second to our service that fails with 40x or 50x error codes 4.Resource Utilization: the percentage of CPU and memory utilized by our service 5.Latency: the time taken by our service to respond to a request that is sent
+1.Uptime: the percentage of time our service is available and working as expected \n 2.Traffic: number of requests per second to our service \n 3.Errors per second: number of requsts per second to our service that fails with 40x or 50x error codes \n 4.Resource Utilization: the percentage of CPU and memory utilized by our service \n 5.Latency: the time taken by our service to respond to a request that is sent \n

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.